 At the hotel, Ben and Beverly (Ashley Judd) talk about some strange sound in the walls.
 An old key (sent by Jade in Las Vegas) has arrived in the mail—it’s to the room where Cooper was shot 25 years ago.
 Beverly goes home to her husband, who is extremely ill and needs caretaking, which is why she went back to work.

 There’s yet another Bang Bang Bar interlude—but no band guest this time, just an after-hours cleanup.
 It’s a long scene (and basically a good time to Google all the Twin Peaks history this episode requires).
-The guy at the bar is Jean Renault, an old Twin Peaks villain.
-He gets a call about two underage hookers at the road house.
+The guy at the bar is Jean-Michel Renault, according to the credits.
+He gets a call about two underage hookers at the Road House.
 He doesn’t seem to care much.

 Back at the Double R, Shelley and Norma are business as usual.
 A guy runs in asking about Billy (maybe the Farmer from before?) but that’s all we get from these folks.
 Eventually something will happen in their storyline—the show drops in the diner enough—but we’ll just have to wait.